Making Memories with Summer Fun

 Be sure to save the date for our back-to-school event, the Happy Healthy Kids Fair on Saturday, August 13, at the McWane Science Center.
 See our back cover for details!

 Carol Muse Evans

 Member, Alabama Media Professionals and National Federation of Press Women, member of SAPA

 E-BLASTS: Are you on our free e-blast list?
 Click here to subscribe

 ABOUT THE EDITORS: Carol Muse Evans is publisher/editor/owner of Birmingham Parent magazine, a publication she and her husband David began in 2004.
 The Birmingham, Alabama-based parenting publication attracts more than 60,000 readers monthly in a four-county area and receives 10,000 hits per month on its website.
 The magazine has a 20,000+ print circulation, plus several thousand in readership of the digital edition online.
 It is the only independently audited free publication in our area, Evans is an award-winning writer and editor who has also has written for several other publications as a freelance writer since the late 80s.
 She is a graduate of Auburn University in journalism and is a graduate of Scottsboro High School.
 She is married with two grown children and lives in Alabaster.
 She is a member of the National Federation of Press Women, Alabama Media Professionals and Southeastern Advertisers and Publishers Association (SAPA).

-Lori Chandler Pruitt is associate editor of Birmingham Parent, where she is responsible for the calendar and editorial editing.
-She also is a freelancer for Business Alabama magazine and has written/edited for several other publications. is award-winning writer and editor is a graduate of the University of Alabama in news/editorial and Hueytown High School.
+Lori Chandler Pruitt is an associate editor of Birmingham Parent and award-winning writer, where she is responsible for the calendar and editorial editing.
+She also is a freelancer for Business Alabama magazine and has written/edited for several other publications, is a graduate of the University of Alabama in news/editorial, and Hueytown High School.
 She is married with two children.